epam/UUI/.github/pull_request_template.md

 - Changelog is updated or not needed
 - Documentation is updated/provided or not needed
 - Property explorer is updated/provided or not needed
-- TSDoc comments is updated/provided or not needed
+- TSDoc comments for public interfaces is updated/provided or not needed -->
- -->

 #### Issue link(if exists):